BestTimesToVisit.com Logo

 attraction

 Witness the colossal Perito Moreno Glacier, a living river of ice that calves with thunderous roars.
-Opt for a boat tour that gets you close to the towering ice walls for an unforgettable perspective, and listen for the crackling sounds of the ice shifting.
+Opt for a boat tour to get up close to its towering blue walls, feeling the spray and the sheer scale of nature's power.
+For an unforgettable perspective, consider a mini-trekking excursion on the glacier itself, equipped with crampons and guided by experts.

 Best time: Oct-Apr